Dr Kate Bartlem

 Co-authors Jenny Bowman

-2018 Harris B, Duggan M, Batterham P, Bartlem K, Clinton-Mcharg T, Dunbar J, et al., 'Australia s Mental and Physical Health Tracker: Background Paper', Australian Health Policy Collaboration issues paper no. 2018-02 (2018)
+2018 Harris B, Duggan M, Batterham P, Bartlem K, Clinton-Mcharg T, Dunbar J, et al., 'Australia's Mental and Physical Health Tracker: Background Paper', Australian Health Policy Collaboration issues paper no. 2018-02 (2018)

-Co-authors Caitlin Fehily
+Co-authors Caitlin Fehily, Tara Clinton-Mcharg

-Co-authors Conor Gilligan, Luke Wolfenden, John Wiggers
+Co-authors Luke Wolfenden, Conor Gilligan, John Wiggers

-Show 1 more report
+Show 2 more reports

 Edit